 One of the most common questions from beginning knitters has to do with curling Stockinette Stitch.
 They wonder if they're doing it wrong because, when knitting plain Stockinette Stitch, the edges curl up, often quire dramatically.

 If you knit a flat swatch of Stockinette Stitch, bind off and let it go, you'll see that it either rolls in at the edges or rolls into a tube.

 When you work Stockinette Stitch in the round, you'll see the cast on and bind off edges curl.
-Sometimes this is used as a design feature in projects, such as my roll brim hat and rolled cuff toddler socks.
+Sometimes this is used as a design feature in projects, such as this roll brim hat and these rolled cuff toddler socks.

 But often this is a look we do not want, such as when knitting a scarf or a square for an afghan.

 The reason it curls has to do with the very structure of the stitches.